iselapp/documentation/database/supabase/readme.md

 # ISEL APP Supabase Backend

-This repository contains the Supabase configuration for the ISEL APP project.
+This file contains the Supabase configuration for the ISEL APP project.

 ## SQL Files